42skillz/huggy-bear/README.md

 ### KODAWARI RAMEN (high quality and original Ramens)
 Discovered recently thanks to Laurent DOGUIN, I'm crazy about it.
-Top quality products, reinvented recipes of Ramens, Japanese sounds recorded in the streets as background ambiance.
+Top quality products, reinvented recipes of Ramens, Japanese sounds recorded in the streets played as background ambiance.
 YOU MUST try it if you are 2 or 3 people to eat because the only drawback is the size of this tiny shop.
 Highly recommended

 __Price:__ cheap-medium